In 1981, I launched an advertising agency with no clients.

 From fax to e-mail.
 From print to online marketing From resorts and real estate to medical services.

-In good times had directed giant movie crews, and in bad times, I have held both camera and microphone myself to fit a reduced budget.
-Whatever it took, to make a living, I did it.
+In good times I had directed giant movie crews, and in bad times, I have held both camera and microphone myself to fit a reduced budget.
+Whatever it took to make a living, I did it.

-Most of all, I changed everyday to stay up with the times and continue to do so.
+Most of all, I read dozens of books per month to stay up with the times in each industry, and in technology in general.

-Today, thirty five years later, I still provide marketing consulting and write ad campaigns.
+Today, thirty five years later, I still provide marketing consulting and write ad campaigns for a select few client I have known for decades.

 The mediums have changed: The Internet, of course has eclipsed traditional media, but the foundational principals of brand building imagery, selling with memorable stories, and fair media negotiation have not.